 Finding Internships

 Architectural internship experiences for undergraduates are limited, as they are usually reserved for students earning a Bachelor of Architecture degree.
-Consider shadowing with an architect to observe a typical work day.
+Consider shadowing an architect to observe a typical work day.
 Alumni from the College or Graduate School of Design can be found through the Alumni Directory and are often willing to speak to undergraduates about career paths and preparation.
 Urban development and planning internships are available with cities, suburban communities, county planning agencies, and state and regional planning agencies, as well as with private planning consulting firms whose clients include municipalities, states, and developers.
 Design firms typically seek juniors with engineering or technical concentrations for summer internships.

 Finding Jobs

-Most full-time job in the architecture and planning industries require a graduate degree.
+Most full-time jobs in the architecture and planning industries require a graduate degree.
 Some administrative opportunities (e.g. office manager, assistant) do exist to gain exposure to the fields.
 While an undergraduate degree is typically the standard prerequisite for design jobs, a graduate degree in industrial design, engineering, or architecture is often required to advance beyond entry level opportunities.

 Graduate and Professional Programs